codenothing/Nlint/README.md

 ========

 Nodelint combines the power of [Node] and [JSLint] to parse through files or projects and find syntax errors.
-It can be used within your pre-commit hooks to force devs into complying with your standards, and just a general helper to clean out javascript bugs.
+It can be used within your pre-commit hooks to force scripts into complying with standards set, and is just a general helper to clean out javascript bugs.
 Here's a quick example:

 ![Nodelint Cli Example](http://www.cnstatic.com/images/github/Nodelint/example.png "Nodelint Cli Example")